typegoose/mongodb-memory-server/docs/guides/migration/migrate9.md

 ### Mongodb Driver Version upgraded to 5.x

-The used MongoDB Driver version is now `5.6.0`.
+The used MongoDB Driver version is now `5.9.0`.

+### Default binary version is now 6.x

+The default binary version has been upgraded from `5.0.x` to `6.0.x`.
+For more specifics see [mongodb-server-versions](../mongodb-server-versions.md).

 ### Removed platform translations

-Some platform translations have been removed, because they are either not needed anymore or werent supported in the first place:
+Some platform translations have been removed, because they are either not needed anymore or werent properly supported in the first place:

 - `sunos` -> `linux`
 - `elementary OS` -> `linux`